Braves vs. Phillies Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Ronald Acuna Jr., Alec Bohm and others in the Atlanta Braves-Philadelphia Phillies matchup at Truist Park on Friday at 7:20 PM ET.
+Player prop bet options for Ronald Acuna Jr., Alec Bohm and others are available when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!